ilvidel/blog/content/en/post/barcos-viejunos.md

 write history or make maps, so it's not very clear).

-They let you wander around almost the entire ship, go down to the hold, see where they sleep, how the rudder works...
-Very cool.
+They let you wander around almost the entire ship, go down to the hold, see where they sleep, how the rudder works… Very cool.
 There are several documents that explain how things worked on the ship in the 15th/16th century.
 There are even small cannons that I don't know if they're real, or if they've just put them on the replica for